dilbwagsingh/electronic-voting/README.md

-# Electronic-voting
+# Electronic-Voting
-A simple yet secure online voting app
+A simple webapp to carry out online voting securely.